Wheeless Edits’ Blog

 What Do Authors Need to Know?
 9 Most Common Grammar Mistakes Whether you are polishing your first manuscript or gearing up for publication, grammar is…

-Author Agency Author Workbook Beta Read Characters Choosing an Editor Coaching Compound Sentences Content Edit Copyedit Developmental Edit Different Types of Editing Editing Editing Space Editorial Process Emotional Pacing Fantasy Fantasy Worldbuilding Feedback First 10 Pages First Impression Grammar Hook Kind and Constructive Language Edit Manuscript Manuscript Edit Mastermind Memoir Microsoft Word Track Changes Narrative Voice Not Too New Openings Procrastination Psychological Conflict Psychological Thriller Publishing Reader's Experience Self-Edit Style Tips for authors Tone Twists and Turns Voice Working with Wheeless Edits Writing Prompts
+Active Voice Author Agency Author Workbook Beta Read Characters Checklist Choosing an Editor Coaching Content Edit Copyedit Developmental Edit Different Types of Editing Editing Editing Space Editorial Process Fantasy Fantasy Worldbuilding Feedback First 10 Pages First Impression Grammar Kind and Constructive Language Edit Manuscript Manuscript Evaluation Manuscript Readiness Mastermind Memoir Microsoft Word Track Changes Openings Pause Procrastination Psychological Thriller Publishing Reader's Experience Sample Edits Self-Edit Signs You Are Too Close Style Subject-Verb Agreement Tips for authors Tone Voice Working with Wheeless Edits Writing Prompts